Giveon

-Giveon Dezmann Evans (born February 21, 1995), known mononymously as Giveon (stylized as GIVĒON), is an American singer.
-He rose to prominence with his collaboration with Drake on their 2020 single, "Chicago Freestyle".
-That same year, Giveon released the EPs, Take Time and When It's All Said and Done, the former being nominated for a Grammy Award for Best R&B Album, and the latter reaching the Top 10 on the US Top R&B Albums chart.
-He released "Heartbreak Anniversary", as the second single from Take Time, which reached the Top 40 in the US and was certified Platinum by RIAA.
-In 2021, Giveon was featured alongside Daniel Caesar on the Justin Bieber single "Peaches", which debuted at number one on the Billboard Global 200 and US Billboard Hot 100 charts.
-In 2022, he released his debut studio album Give or Take.
+Giveon Dezmann Evans (/ˈgɪviən/ born February 21, 1995), mononymously known as Giveon (stylized as GIVĒON), is an American R&B singer and songwriter.

+He rose to prominence with his 2020 song "Chicago Freestyle" (with Drake), which peaked at number 14 on the Billboard Hot 100.
+That same year, Giveon signed with Epic Records to release two extended plays: the Grammy Award-nominated Take Time and When It's All Said and Done; the former was preceded by the single "Heartbreak Anniversary", which peaked at number 16 on the chart and received quintuple platinum certification by the Recording Industry Association of America (RIAA).

+Evans guest performed alongside Daniel Caesar on Justin Bieber's 2021 hit single "Peaches", which debuted atop the Billboard Global 200, Billboard Hot 100, and Canadian Hot 100, and received four Grammy Award nominations.
+That same year, his two EPs were bundled into the compilation album When It's All Said and Done....
+Take Time (2021), which peaked at number five on the Billboard 200.
+In 2021, he guest performed alongside Lil Durk on Drake's song "In the Bible" which peaked at number 7 on the Billboard Hot 100, becoming his second top ten song on the chart.
+His debut studio album, Give or Take (2022), peaked at number 11 on the Billboard 200, while his second studio album, Beloved (2025), peaked at number 8.

 Early life

-Giveon Dezmann Evans was born on February 21, 1995, in Los Angeles County, California (likely in the city of Long Beach, California).
-He was one of three brothers raised by a single mother; he realized his passion for music at a young age, often singing at birthday parties.
+Giveon Dezmann Evans was born in Long Beach, California.
+He and his two brothers grew up in a home with a single mother; he realized his passion for music at a young age, often singing at birthday parties.
 He credits his mother with pushing him to explore this early love for music and protecting him and his brothers from the pressures of gang culture and poverty.
 He attended Long Beach Polytechnic High School, and took a music education program at the Grammy Museum at age 18, where he fell in love with Frank Sinatra, whose bellowing voice was inspiring to the teenager.
-Growing up Giveon listened to R&B and soul and was also greatly inspired by Drake.
-Giveon fell in love with Barry White and Frank Sinatra's music through a Recording Academy program where kids got to learn about music history.
+Giveon listened to R&B and soul and was also greatly inspired by Drake.
+Giveon fell in love with Barry White and Frank Sinatra music through a Recording Academy program where children learned music history.
 Giveon was inspired by 1960s jazz and wanted to modernize what he heard.

 Career

 2018–2019: Career beginnings

 Giveon self-released his debut single "Garden Kisses" in August 2018.
-Shortly after, he was discovered by Canadian record producer Sevn Thomas, who found him on a random playlist on SoundCloud, and later signed him to his record label Not So Fast and Epic Records.
-Upon signing, he started to perform his original songs at different live venues, including "Like I Want You", before recording them professionally.
+Shortly after that he was discovered by Canadian record producer Sevn Thomas, who found him on a random playlist on SoundCloud, and later signed him to his record label Not So Fast and Epic Records.
+After signing, he started to perform his original songs at different live venues, including "Like I Want You", before recording them professionally.
 In November 2019, he released the single "Like I Want You" shortly before serving as an opening act for Snoh Aalegra on her Ugh, A Mini Tour Again of Europe and North America.